German language: Vocabulary

 Most German vocabulary is derived from the Germanic branch of the Indo-European language family.
 However, there is a significant number of loanwords from other languages, in particular Latin, Greek, Italian, French, and most recently English.
 In the early 19th century, Joachim Heinrich Campe estimated that one fifth of the total German vocabulary was of French or Latin origin.

 Latin words were already imported into the predecessor of the German language during the Roman Empire and underwent all the characteristic phonetic changes in German.
-Their origin is thus no longer recognizable for most speakers (e.g., Pforte, Tafel, Mauer, Käse, Köln from Latin porta, tabula, murus, caseus, Colonia).
+Their origin is thus no longer recognisable for most speakers (e.g., Pforte, Tafel, Mauer, Käse, Köln from Latin porta, tabula, murus, caseus, Colonia).
 Borrowing from Latin continued after the fall of the Roman Empire during Christianisation, mediated by the church and monasteries.
 Another important influx of Latin words can be observed during Renaissance humanism.
 In a scholarly context, the borrowings from Latin have continued until today, in the last few decades often indirectly through borrowings from English.
 During the 15th to 17th centuries, the influence of Italian was great, leading to many Italian loanwords in the fields of architecture, finance and music.
 The influence of the French language in the 17th to 19th centuries resulted in an even greater import of French words.
 The English influence was already present in the 19th century, but it did not become dominant until the second half of the 20th century.

 Thus, Notker Labeo translated the Aristotelian treatises into pure (Old High) German in the decades after the year 1000.
-The tradition of loan translation revitalized in the 17th and 18th century with poets like Philipp von Zesen or linguists like Joachim Heinrich Campe, who introduced close to 300 words, which are still used in modern German.
+The tradition of loan translation revitalised in the 17th and 18th century with poets like Philipp von Zesen or linguists like Joachim Heinrich Campe, who introduced close to 300 words, which are still used in modern German.
 Even today, there are movements that promote the substitution of foreign words that are deemed unnecessary with German alternatives.

-As in other Germanic languages, there are many pairs of synonyms due to the enrichment of the Germanic vocabulary with loanwords from Latin and Latinized Greek.
+As in other Germanic languages, there are many pairs of synonyms due to the enrichment of the Germanic vocabulary with loanwords from Latin and Latinised Greek.
 These words often have different connotations from their Germanic counterparts and are usually perceived as more scholarly.